Dynatrace/obslab-predictive-kubernetes-scaling/docs/whats-next.md

 ## Share Your Feedback

 We value your input!
-If you encounter any problems, have suggestions, or just want to share your thoughts, please don't hesitate to raise an issue in this repository.
+If you encounter any problems, have suggestions, or just want to share your thoughts, please don't hesitate to [raise an issue in this repository](https://github.com/Dynatrace/obslab-predictive-kubernetes-scaling/issues/new){target=_blank}.